DaiKneitas/rsschool-cv/cv.md

 ## English

 - C1 - Advanced.
-- Learned english by myself through out all my life.
+- Learned english by myself, through out all my life.
 When I was a kid, started learning by playing video games.
 Later in life, started reading books, watching films and TV shows, almost exclusively in english language.